What is Probate and what does a Probate Lawyer do? Think of it as the necessary legal steps to get your inheritance.

 It is a court order authorising a person(s) to administer the estate of the deceased person in accordance with the law.

-Who can apply for the Grant of Probate or Letters of Administration?
+Who can apply for the Grant of Probate?

 Only the executor(s) named in the Will of the deceased may apply for the Grant of Probate.